ezsystems/commerce-documentation/docs/guide/configuration/set_up_a_new_language.md

     match: website_be_nl
 ```

-Next, configure session name and used languages:
+Next, configure a session name and used languages:

 ``` yaml
 website_be_nl: